Okta Provisioning with SCIM

 Keeper supports SAML 2.0 Authentication and SCIM provisioning with the Okta platform.

 This guide covers Okta Automated Provisioning with SCIM.
-Before you begin the setup, we recommend that you consider activating Keeper's powerful SSO Connect integration with Okta that provides realtime user authentication and Just-In-Time provisioning.
-The full SSO Connect setup guide can be found here.
-For Okta-specific configuration, click here.
+Before you begin the setup, we recommend that you first activate Keeper's powerful SSO Connect integration with Okta that provides realtime user authentication and Just-In-Time provisioning.

 When provisioning users, Okta directory is mapped to a single Keeper node.
 Okta creates users and groups in a pending state and new users will receive an email invitation prompting them to create a Keeper account.

 To setup Keeper user provisioning with Okta, you need to have access to the Keeper Admin Console and an Okta Admin account.

 If you haven't added Keeper to your Okta Admin, Select the Applications tab and then select Browse App Catalog and search for "Keeper".

 Open the Keeper Admin Console and navigate to a node which should be synchronized with your Okta account.
 If you are using SAML 2.0 authentication, add the SCIM connector to the same node.
 Select Add Method > SCIM (System for Cross-Domain Identity Management) and click Next.

 Navigate back to your Okta Admin account and paste the URL from Keeper into the Base URL of the Okta API Integration screen.

 Switch back to the Keeper Admin Console click Generate.